-Will you answer questions that I have before I make an appointment.
+Will you answer questions that I have before I make an appointment?
 Yes.
 You can call me with specific questions or send me an email.
+I will not enter an ongoing online chat with you (one or two emails is enough.
 I will reply as quickly as I can.
 If you email me it is unlikely that I will answer immediately.
 I do not carry a laptop, ipad, iPhone or have conversations via text.

 How do I book an my first appointment?
 You can contact me by telephone or using the contact page on this website.
 If you use the contact page you must input a contact telephone number.
 I will call you within 24 hours Sunday to Friday to arrange a suitable appointment.
 If you do not answer this first time I will leave a message.
 I will call you once more.
 If I do not get a reply on my second call I will not call you again.

 How do I book an appointment electronically without talking to you?
 This is not an option that I offer to anyone as a way of making an initial appointment.
 I only make initial appointments directly with new clients on the telephone.
 This helps ensure that I offer counselling for the issue that you want to discuss and that I have feel experienced enough to work with you.
 It allows us to start building a relationship with each other.
 If during the call either of us feels that we are not right for each other we can stop before we go any further.

 How long do I have to wait for an initial appointment?
 I can usually see you within 5 working days.
 I work in several locations and my availability is limited by where you want to see me as I prefer to only work in one location each day.
 Evening appointments can be more difficult to get simply because those times are more popular for people working a nine to five routine.
 I do not own the premises that I work in, so it depends on room availability.

 How long do sessions last?
 Sessions last for 50 minutes.